oljung/portfolio-project-two/README.md

 ### 4.2 Responsiveness and functionality

 #### 4.2.1 Responsiveness
+The site was tested using a responsiveness tester (see technologies used) and worked well for all screen sizes above screen width of 320, where some scrolling was needed.
+This is an issue for iPhone models blow iPhone 6.

 #### 4.2.2 Browser compability
+The site runs euqally satisfactory on Chrome, Firefox, IE, Edge and Safari.

 #### 4.2.3 Contrast testing
+Where text is written the contrast are:
+Black on #B5BEC5 has a ratio of 11.13:1 and passed all tests<br>
+Black on #2F4F4F has a ratio of 2.35:1 but is only used for social media icons and non active tabs.
+Howering will change color to #B5BEC5 to improve readability.
+This color contrast does not cause any major problems and was left in place<br>
+Black on #708090 has a ratio of 5.17:1 and failed on of the test, but is only used with large text where it passes the test<br>
+#B5BEC5 on #1A2D2D has a ratio of 7.64:1 and passes all tests<br>

 ### 4.3 Unfixed bugs
+There are currently no known unfixed bugs in the project

 ### 4.4 Testing user Stories
+- As an ownder, I want to make sure new users are able to find sufficent information to play the game
+    - The about and how to play tabs help users with information about what the game is, and how to actually play the game.
+- As an ownder, I want to make the user have the retro feel from the moment they enter the site
+    - The color choice and font choice give a retro feel.
+The pixalated images on the game screen enhance that feeling.
+- As an ownder, I want to make sure the game is playable and that the clues left in the game are not to difficult to find
+    - From the players that have currently played the game, the diffuculty is enough to get more experienced players to think for a bit, but not too difficult for new players.
+- As a user, I want to learn more about the inspiration for the game
+    - The about tab provides information about inspiration and links to further reading and exploring.
+- As a user, I want to learn how to play the game
+    - The how to play tab has an image detailing the game screen and a step by step guide on how to play.
+From user testing this has proven sufficient.
+- As a user, I want a retro game that is close enough to the classics to feel right, but still gives me a new experience
+    - Users testing the game who remembers the games used as inspiration has declared a feeling of nostalgia.
+- As a user, I want to be able to save my progress
+    - This feature is currently not implemented, may be outside of project scope.
+- As a user, I want to get the feeling of accomplishment, it must be clear if I won or not
+    - The game has both game won and game over screens displayed at appropriate times to inform the user of how they performed.

 ## 5. Deployment